Simulating a coin with irrational bias using rational arithmetic: Complexity analysis

 \begin{theorem}[Number of inputs] In Algorithm \ref{algo: main}, the number of required inputs satisfies

 for $l \in \mathbb N$, and thus the algorithm is fast in the sense of Nacu-Peres.
 In addition,

 \end{theorem}

-Thus, according to this theorem, the number of inputs used by the algorithm has an exponentially bounded tail and its mean is very small.
+Thus, according to this theorem, the number of inputs used by the algorithm has an exponentially bounded tail and its average value is very small.
 Indeed, \cite[theorem 6]{Kozen14} establishes that any algorithm that outputs a Bernoulli random variable with parameter $\target$ from inputs with parameter $1/2$ must use at least $2$ inputs on average, except when $\target$ is a dyadic number.
-Thus the average number of inputs consumed by Algorithm \ref{algo: main} is close to the optimum.
+Therefore the average number of inputs consumed by Algorithm \ref{algo: main} is close to the optimum.
+Moreover, even if the number of required inputs in a given realization of the algorithm can potentially be much larger than its average value, the probability that this happens is very small thanks to the exponential-bound property.

 The distribution of $N_M$ is more difficult to characterize, because it depends on the error function $\error$: the more slowly this function decreases, the more likely it is for $N_M$ to take larger values.
 However, as has been discussed, $N_M$ only affects the number of required arithmetical operations and thus it suffices to know its order or magnitude.
 The following result establishes a bound on $\Pr[N_M > n]$, and gives a sufficient condition for $\E[N_M]$ to be finite.